Arhan-Baltes11/World-of-Aerthius-DnD-Database-and-Handler/README.md

 And, I know it's called Ærthius.
 Github wouldn't pick up the repository otherwise.

+## Requirements:

+.NET 8.0
+Any SQL database

+## Usage:

+For the console:
+- Navigate to the console towards the `Aerthius Console` Directory
+- `dotnet run`

 ## Current planning:

 ### Plan out the way the program handles things